7th Annual Kemosa Scholarship for First Nations, Métis and Inuit Mothers Who Write

 3. Previous entrants may resubmit, as long as you have not won a scholarship within 24 months.

-Winners for the last year’s Kemosa Scholarship included:
+Winners for the 6th Annual Kemosa Scholarship were (with judges remarks):

 History of the Kemosa Scholarship